mfatihercik/errless/README.md

 ## ErrLess: Bringing Go 2.0 Error Handling to Go Today

+Below code sniped is the same function(`printSum`) implemented with ErrLess.
+The implementation is almost the same with the GoLang 2.0 Error Handling Proposal.

 ```go
 func printSum(a, b string) (err error) {
     defer errless.Handle(&err, func (err error) error {